 In order to turn our readers into comprehenders we need to go deep when working with a book.
 One of my very favorite books that makes reading for meaning so much fun is Alexander and the Terrible, Horrible, No Good, Very Bad Day.
-Perfect for teaching cause and effect, it is also rich with comprehension building opportunities for students to make inferences, explore text structure, decode longer words, as well as build social skills.
+Perfect for teaching cause and effect, it is also rich with comprehension building opportunities for students to make inferences, decode longer words, as well as build social skills.
 In this post I’ve shared ideas and free activities for teaching cause and effect in your classroom.

 Teaching Cause and Effect